Belkadi7/brahim.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Monetary Economics and Banking
-- Computational Linguistics
+- macroeconomics
-- Information Retrieval
+- Financial Management

 # Education to show in About widget
 education: